rowanw112/20r-eu4-mod/README.md

         - [x] - updated national ideas
     - [x] - Poland
         - [x] - Nerf their cav combat bonus from 30% to 20%
-    - [-] - Austria
+    - [x] - Austria
         - [x] - release the 2 provinces they own north of switzerland and grant them 2 provinces in bavaria
-        - [] - Allow Austria to form Austria-Hungary at ADM tech 10 with humiliate rival/pwr projection 100 instead of ADM tech 20
+        - [x] - Allow Austria and hungary to form Austria-Hungary at ADM tech 10 instead of ADM tech 20
-        - [] - Allow Austrian Tenacity Age of Revolution bonus for Austria-Hungary
     - [x] - Crimea
         - [x] - remove the march event for ottomans
         - [x] - annex genoa lands that's in crimea